sbarchshevskiy/tweeter/README.md

 ## Getting Started

-1. install dependencies: body-parser, chance, express, jquerry and md5 via mdn install command
+1. install dependencies using `npm intall` command in your terminal
 2. run the app via `npm run start`
 4. app will run on http://localhost:8081/